-11.3.
+10.3.
 INPUT GEARBOXES

 SAE 80W-140 oil (0.91) is used for lubrication; SAE 85W-140 can be used as alternative.
 To check the oil level, remove the level plug (1) with the corn head in harvesting position.
-The gearboxes need a "Break-in" oil change at 50hrs afterwards check the oil level annually or every 250 hours, more often if leakage is detected.
-The drain and filling plugs (2) are on the main casting of the gearbox, but filling can also be done through the level plug or breather ports.
+Input gearboxes should receive a break in oil change at 50 hours.
+Oil should be changed every 250 hours thereafter.
+Oil level should be checked at least annually.